Do you want to sell or eBooks on your WordPress site? Selling eBooks is a great way to generate passive income.

 Pro tip: right-click and open this in a new tab so you can easily go back and make tweaks on the website backend.

-You’ll see your eBook on the front-end of your website.
+You’ll see your new eBook sales page on the front-end of your website.

 In the example below we are using the free WP Astra theme.
 Your website will look different, depending on which WordPress theme you have.